Bail Verification and Supervision Program

 It is the responsibility of the The Bail Worker to:

-- Supervise and meet regularly with the client
+- Supervise and meet regularly with each client

-- Assist the client to develop and implement a case plan
+- Assist each client to develop and implement a case plan

 - Provide ongoing client support and assistance through case management